 CHRIS KROMM - Executive Director; Publisher, Facing South and Southern Exposure

 Chris joined the staff of the Institute and Southern Exposure in May 1997.
 From 1997 to 2000, he was the editor of Southern Exposure magazine, the Institute's award-winning journal of politics and culture.
 He was appointed Executive Director in 2000.
-He is also publisher of Facing South, the Institute's popular online publication, and Southern Exposure.
+He is also publisher of Facing South, the Institute's popular online publication.

-A frequently-sought commentator on Southern politics and current issues, Chris has appeared on over 250 TV and radio broadcasts including American Public Media's "Marketplace," CNN "Live," C-SPAN, Democracy Now, KCRW California's "To the Point," Mississippi Public Radio, NPR's "All Things Considered," Pacifica Radio, WUNC North Carolina's "The State of Things" and XM Satellite Radio.
-Kromm's writing and reporting have also appeared in The Durham Herald-Sun, The Hill, The Huffington Post, The Independent Weekly, The Journal of Environmental Education, The Nation, The Raleigh News & Observer, Salon and other publications.
+A frequently-sought commentator on Southern politics and current issues, Chris has appeared on over 300 TV and radio broadcasts including American Public Media's "Marketplace," CNN "Live," C-SPAN, Democracy Now, KCRW California's "To the Point," Mississippi Public Radio, NPR's "All Things Considered," Pacifica Radio, WUNC North Carolina's "The State of Things" and XM Satellite Radio.
+Kromm's writing and reporting have also appeared in The Durham Herald-Sun, The Hill, The Huffington Post, The Independent Weekly, The Nation, The Raleigh News & Observer, Salon and other publications.

-Under Chris' leadership, the Institute and Southern Exposure have been recognized with several prestigious honors and awards, including the George Polk Award for Magazine Reporting, the 2003 Defenders of Justice Award for Policy Research and Advocacy, a Harry Chapin Media Award for coverage of poverty issues, and honors from the National Press Club, Society of Professional Journalists, and the White House Correspondents' Association.
+Under Chris' leadership, the Institute and its media programs have been recognized with several prestigious honors and awards, including the George Polk Award for Magazine Reporting, the 2003 Defenders of Justice Award for Policy Research and Advocacy, a Harry Chapin Media Award for coverage of poverty issues, an Investigative Reporting award from the North Carolina Press Association, and honors from the National Press Club, Society of Professional Journalists, and the White House Correspondents' Association.

 ETHAN CLAUSET - Web Director